talktogproject/ethicsteacher/integrity-global.md

   - maintain high standards of data privacy even when local standards or procedures may be lower

 As you can see, the research community has done a great deal to establish what we must expect from each other as researchers, wherever we are in the world.
-In the next section, we will take a closer look at how ethics is applied to every stage of the research process.
+In the next section, we will take a closer look at how ethics is applied to different stages of the research process.

 Before we proceed, let's check what you've learned so far with a quiz: